 I need to be more like that woman.
 I’m 43 years old now, goddamn it, and my life is amazing.
 So why am I comparing myself to some styled professional in my head?
 Right now in my life, I keep ripping up the stupid sign and starting over.
 I keep saying: ‘This is all wrong.
 YOU are all wrong.’
 I keep saying: ‘You messed up.
 You should be on your third novel by now.
 You’re running out of time.’
 When did I fall into the habit of seeing myself in such a bleak light?

 That woman on the curb probably looks great in her driver’s licence photo, because she isn’t afraid of falling short.
 No one can tell her what she can and can’t do, what she should and should not expect.
 I guarantee you, that woman doesn’t give a fuck about mid-century modern furniture or organic dairy farms in Wisconsin.
 Maybe her house needs to be vacuumed, and her hair colour needs a touch-up.
 So what?
 She doesn’t do yoga and she doesn’t consider that a personal failing of hers.
 She doesn’t ask herself whether or not she has it all.
 She has other stuff to do.

 She looks in the mirror and sees a dishevelled fortysomething and she feels good.
 She is just a person in the world.
 She’s not indistinct, though.
 She knows that she’s someone with ideas, with spirit, with heart.
 She is someone who can make strangers smile and feel really good inside, for no reason at all.

 That’s what it looks like to accept what you have.
 That’s what it looks like to feel grateful for who you are, in all of your messy, fucked-up glory.
-The next time that DMV flash goes off in my face, I’m going to think about her.Make a donation
+The next time that DMV flash goes off in my face, I’m going to think about her.Support Aeon: make a one-off donation